Dimensional structure of thermodynamic topology in ultraspinning Kerr-AdS black holes: Conclusions

+This result also clarifies its relation to ordinary Kerr-AdS black holes.
+In the earlier thermodynamic-topology analysis of singly rotating Kerr-AdS black holes \cite{PRD107-084002}, the results fall into the standard classes of the asymptotic classification scheme \cite{PRD110-L081501}: the four- and five-dimensional cases belong to $W^{1+}$, whereas the singly rotating cases with $d\geq 6$ belong to $W^{0-}$.
+The later study of multiply rotating Kerr-AdS black holes identified the subclass $\tilde{W}^{1+}$ in the odd-dimensional sectors carrying the maximal number of independent rotation parameters \cite{PRD112-124024}.
+Together with the corresponding non-maximal multiply rotating cases, which follow the same standard patterns as the singly rotating classification, this comparison indicates that $\tilde{W}^{1+}$ is tied to the simultaneous conditions of odd spacetime dimension and maximal rotation, rather than merely to the presence of multiple rotation parameters.
+The present ultraspinning analysis shows that this parity-and-maximal-rotation criterion persists after taking the ultraspinning limit: only odd-dimensional maximal-rotation ultraspinning Kerr-AdS black holes enter $\tilde{W}^{1+}$, while the remaining ultraspinning sectors stay in $W^{1+}$.

-These findings provide a unified topological interpretation of ultraspinning Kerr-AdS black holes and establish a model- and dimension-independent framework for understanding their thermodynamic phase structures.
-The approach can be extended to charged ultraspinning solutions \cite{JHEP0615096,PRD95-046002}, supergravity embeddings\cite{PRD102-044007,PRD103-044014,JHEP1121031,2501.13655}, and spacetimes with nontrivial asymptotics \cite{PRD105-024013,PLB846-138227, PRD108-064034,PRD108-064035,PRD110-104072,2601.14315}.
+These findings provide a unified topological interpretation of ultraspinning Kerr-AdS black holes and a classification framework valid across dimensions for understanding their thermodynamic phase structures.
+The approach can be extended to charged ultraspinning solutions \cite{JHEP0615096,PRD95-046002}, supergravity embeddings\cite{PRD102-044007,PRD103-044014,JHEP1121031,2501.13655}, and spacetimes with nontrivial asymptotics \cite{PRD105-024013,PLB846-138227,PRD108-064034,PRD108-064035,2606.03958,JCAP0924017, PRD110-104072,2601.14315}.

 \acknowledgments